ThimotheeT/my-wallet/README.md

 Contributions are welcome!
 If you would like to contribute to this project, please follow these steps:

 1. Fork the project.

-2. Create a new branch (git checkout -b feature/feature-name).
+2. Create a new branch ('git checkout -b feature/feature-name').

-3. Make your changes and commit them (git commit -m 'Add a new feature').
+3. Make your changes and commit them ('git commit -m "Add a new feature"').

-4. Push your changes (git push origin feature/feature-name).
+4. Push your changes ('git push origin feature/feature-name').

 5. Open a Pull Request.

 ## License